HazyResearch/meerkat/docs/source/guide/dataframe/ops/mapping.md

 accuracy = df.map(lambda prediction, label: prediction == (label == "parachute")).mean()
 ```

 Here's a trick question: *How long is the resulting chain?* At first glance, it seems like the chain is three maps long: `preprocess`, `predict`, then `accuracy`.
 However, recall from the guide on {doc}`../columns/deferred` that images and other complex data types are typically stored in {class}`~meerkat.DeferredColumn`s – that is, the `"img"` column is itself a deferred map.
 This map applies an image loading function to each filepath in the dataset.
 It could have been created with a line like `df["img"] = df["filepath"].defer(load_image)`.
-Because our first {func}`~meerkat.defer` call in the cell above was made on the `"img"` column, the resulting chain is actually four maps long: load, preprocess, predict, then accuracy.
+Because our first {func}`~meerkat.defer` call in the cell above was made on the `"img"` column, the resulting chain is actually four maps long: `load`, `preprocess`, `predict`, then `accuracy`.

 ```{figure} _figures/map_chain.png
 ---